honkamj/SITReg/README.md

 ## Winner of Learn2reg 2024 LUMIR task

 The architecture was the backbone of the winning submission for Learn2reg 2024 LUMIR task on unsupervised brain MRI registration (https://learn2reg.grand-challenge.org/learn2reg-2024/).
+See the instructions for reproducing the results below.

 ![Learn2reg 2024 LUMIR metrics for SITReg](learn2reg_results.png "Learn2reg 2024 LUMIR results")